-According to results of the most recent NMHC/ Kingsley Associates Renter Preferences Report, nearly half (49 percent) of respondents under 25 said they are interested in having an opportunity to earn extra income by listing their apartments on short-term rental sites while roughly a third (32 percent) of apartment dwellers over 65 reported they wouldn't rent in a community that allowed short-term rentals.
+According to results of the most recent NMHC/ Kingsley Associates Renter Preferences Report, nearly half (49 percent) of respondents under 25 said they are interested in having an opportunity to earn extra income by listing their apartments on short-term rental sites while roughly a third (32 percent) of apartment dwellers over 65 reported they wouldn't rent in a community that allowed short-term rentals.54

-But the same kinds of questions and debates are percolating around on-site coffee shops, fitness centers, serve a larger public audience.
+But the same kinds of questions and debates are percolating around on-site coffee shops, fitness centers, coworking spaces, daycares and such that might also serve a larger public audience.
 In the future, apartment design, operation and programming will have to reflect greater permeability between public and private space.